 The four most nutritious fruits in the study were bell pepper (#17), pumpkin (#20), tomato (#27), and lemon (#28).
 Only ten of the 41 powerhouse fruits and vegetables were actually fruits.

-You’ll notice that the fruits that were included are very low-carb.
+You’ll notice that the fruits on the list are very low-carb.

 Many fruits are nutritious, but most fruits have a relatively high carb content.
 If you want a daily source of vitamins and minerals, start with eating more low-carb vegetables.